After an Accident at Work: My Employer Has Put Me on Statutory Sick Pay (SSP). Is That Allowed?

-While you do have some rights after being injured at work, there is no obligation on any employer to pay a staff member their full standard salary if they are off work due to illness or injury – even if it was caused by an accident at work, or materials used at work.
-For most workers, they will have a contract of employment that states their terms regarding sickness pay, and whilst one or two companies offer generous sickness payment schemes or occupational schemes, most do not.
+While you do have some rights after being injured at work, there is no obligation on any employer to pay a staff member their full salary if they are off work due to illness or injury – even if it was caused by an accident at work.
+Most workers will have a contract of employment that states their terms regarding sickness pay, and while some companies offer generous sickness payment schemes, most do not and will only pay SSP.

 As stated on the government website, in the UK any worker who is classed as an employee (including agency and fixed-term staff) will qualify for SSP if they: